Use this marathon nutrition plan as a guide for your marathon training meal plan and race needs, and adapt as needed!

 If I’m home the night before a race, I’ll make my sweet potato turkey burgers with a bun because they combine protein and complex carbohydrates, and I’ll get extra carbs for carb loading with the bun.

-I also really love bananas and oatmeal for other carbohydrate and electrolyte sources.
-I’ll plan on having them in my race day breakfast (more on my marathon nutrition plan the morning of below).
+I’ll plan on having a banana with oatmeal in my race day breakfast (more on my marathon nutrition plan the morning of below).

-Like I mention in Your Guide to Race Day Nutrition post, what to eat before a marathon will depend on what you’ve been doing in your training.
+What to eat the morning of a marathon will depend on what you’ve been doing in your training.
 Typically, it will be mostly carbohydrate based.

 A few hours before the race, I suggest having a few servings of carbohydrates with a little bit of protein or fat.